embecosm/dcEmb/man/source/howto.rst

 they can be run.
 PEB, for example will require a matrix specifying random effects, as well as a between-subject design matrix.

-This section of the documentation still needs a good worked example.
-We suggest anyone interseted in persuing this further references the `documentation <https://embecosm.github.io/dcEmb_docs/Doxygen/index.html>`_ for these functions.
+A worked example for these functions is still a work in progress.
+We suggest anyone interested in pursuing this further references the `documentation <https://embecosm.github.io/dcEmb_docs/Doxygen/index.html>`_ for these functions.